yireo/yireo-slides/slides/yireo/meetup-poznan-common-sense-testing.md

 ~ Property-based testing

 ???
+Show of hands: How many of you have worked with which type of tests?

 Unit testing: Testing of a single point of functionality (a method, a class, a module), with all of its outside-world dependencies being replaced with stubs and/or mocks.

 Integration testing: Testing your own code in combination with other code (that is already unit tested) to test the functionality of a greater whole.